-Possession hearings at court are suspended until 23 August 2020.
-However if you’ve been sent court papers about eviction, it’s vital you still seek legal advice now – and we’re here to help.
+Possession hearings at court have now resumed.
+If you’ve been sent court papers about eviction, it’s vital you still seek legal advice now – and we’re here to help.

 Some people end up homeless because they didn’t have the support I had.
 I know 100% I’m in my home because of the Law Centre’s support.